core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Altering the option content in a group request would result in the proxy performing response revalidation based on different entity-tag values from those actually specified by the client.
 Consequently, the proxy would erroneously reply with multiple 2.05 (Content) responses conveying the full resource representations from its cache entries instead of with a single 2.03 (Valid) response, or vice versa.
 Instead, altering the option content in a 2.03 (Valid) or 2.05 (Content) response would result in the client wrongly believing that the already stored or the just received representation, respectively, is also the current one, as per the entity value of the tampered Group-ETag Option.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
-Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, and thus learn the rate and pattern according to which the group resource in question changes over time, as inferable from the entity values read over time.
+Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, thereby learning the rate and pattern according to which the group resource in question changes over time, as inferable from the entity values read over time.

 When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.